 To produce a clear, harmonic sound, suspend each cymbal by its cord, holding it firmly where the string enters the hole on each tingsha.
 Strike the edges of the tingsha together, usually once, by angling one cymbal at about 90 degrees to the other.
 Let the tingsha sound until they become silent.
-You can find tingsha cymbals online, and you can see how to play or listen to their healing sounds on YouTube.

 You may think of the tuning forks that are used to tune a piano, but there other types of tuning forks that can tune your body.
 All your organs, glands, and cells vibrate at their own specific frequencies, and these frequencies correspond with musical notes.
 There are twelve keynotes in the human body, and all the parts of If your heart is healthy, it will vibrate at the note of F.

 If you think of your body as an orchestra, your various body parts are all musical instruments playing at their own frequency or pitch.
 If you are healthy, your body will play a harmonious tune.
 If your body parts are discordant, you can use certain tuning forks to bring your body into alignment.
 When the right tuning fork is put near the organ or the chakra that is not in harmony, the sound waves will raise the vibration or pitch of that area.
 Tuning forks clear energetic blockages in the meridians in a similar way to acupuncture.